Five Underrated Towns Near Barcelona

 Colònia Güell

-For serious Gaudí fans, Colònia Güell is like Mecca.
-His unfinished church functioned as a laboratory for the Sagrada Familia, getting us closer to his radical process than any of his other buildings.
-Set within a workers colony commissioned by Eusebi Güell, it remains free from the superfluous special effects of sites like Casa Battló and La Pedrera.
+Gaudi’s unfinished church at the Colònia Güell was a laboratory for the Sagrada Familia, getting closer to his radical process than any of his other buildings.
+Set within a workers colony commissioned by Eusebi Güell, it remains free from the superfluous special effects and exorbitant ticket prices of sites like Casa Battló and La Pedrera.
 To date, the Colònia Güell lies beyond Barcelona’s boundaries and doesn’t attract hordes of visitors.

 Gaudí envisioned a huge church for the community, with an upper and a lower nave plus a pair of towers and a 40-meter dome.
 Güell’s death and insufficient funding brought the project to a halt in 1915, leaving only the bottom portion complete.
-Because the building was intended to blend into a hillside, the lower section is partially submerged and is often called the Crypt.
+Because the design was intended to blend into a hillside, the lower section is partially submerged; it’s often called the Crypt.

 Unlike most architects, Gaudí developed his designs in three dimensions and often at full scale.
 He also collaborated with talented artisans who drew upon the region’s heritage of sophisticated brickwork.
-Just about every piece of stone or baked clay seems to be doing something different; like his best work, it feels alive.
+Just about every piece of stone or baked clay seems to be doing something different in this building; like his best work, it feels alive.

 Gaudí’s friends and collaborators Francesc Berenger and Joan Rubió designed much of the surrounding community.
 Like many Modernista projects, the Colònia Güell is simultaneously progressive and conservative.
 It provided good living conditions for the factory workers, but reinforced their lesser status: grander homes like the Ca l’Espinal were reserved for administrators and upper-class residents.
 Textile production ceased in the 1970s, and the site today feels almost like a ghost town.
 (Real estate developers are currently courting investors.)